Bank Better, Live Better

 Credit card - A credit card lets you borrow money from a bank to make purchases, be those a laptop or a plane ticket.
 You’ll get a personalised credit limit and interest rate based on your profile and affordability.
 If you pay back the money you’ve used within the interest-free period, usually 55 days, you won’t be charged any interest.
 If you don’t, you’ll need to pay the money you owe plus interest.
-Most credit card interest rates are about 18%, but at Capitec it ranges from 7 to 17.5%, and is based on your credit profile.
 There are also a number of benefits to a credit card, such as free basic travel insurance.

 Access facility - An access facility gives you revolving credit to use how and when you want or need to, whether it’s for an unplanned expense, upgrading your home or paying for your children's education.
 You apply once-off for this facility, but you have access to the money over your lifetime.
 This means you can use it whenever you need it as it’s your decision to access the available balance if a need or opportunity presents itself.
 You’re only charged when you use it.

-Capitec offers access facilities of up to R250 000 with a repayment period of up to 60 months.
+Capitec offers an access facility of up to R500 000 with a repayment period of up to 60 months.

 Home loan - This is a large sum of money borrowed from a bank to buy a house or property.
 When you take out a home loan, you make a promise to repay what you’ve borrowed, plus interest at an agreed-upon rate, over a specified period of time (usually 20 years).
 Capitec offers home loans for properties valued up to R5 million over 30 years and has simplified the application process by offering potential clients an easy 4-step online application.
 This product has one of the fastest application processes in the country, allowing clients to initiate an application in under 5 minutes, alongside highly competitive interest rates.

 Personal loan - A personal loan is an amount of money borrowed from a bank that you repay in fixed monthly payments or instalments over a period of time.
-Capitec offers personal loans of up to R250 000 that are payable over 1 to 84 months, with interest rates from 12.9%.
+Capitec offers personal loans of up to R250 000 that are payable over 1 to 84 months.